-Mac wireless Mighty Mouse FAQ: Help, my Apple wireless Mighty Mouse clicks but won't track properly, what's going on?
+Mac Mighty Mouse FAQ: Help, my Apple wireless Mighty Mouse clicks but won't track properly; what's going on?

-Within the last month my Mighty Mouse quit working on a semi-reflective dining room table I've used it on for several months now.
-I thought maybe it had gotten dirty, so I tried to clean the wireless Mighty Mouse area that projects the red light on the surface, but that didn't work.
-I tested it with a mouse pad, and it started working, so I just started using the mouse pad, and eventually forgot about it.
+Within the last month my Mighty Mouse quit working on a semi-reflective dining room table I’ve used it on for several months now.
+I thought maybe it had gotten dirty, so I tried to clean the wireless Mighty Mouse area that projects the red light on the surface, but that didn’t work.
+I then tested it with a mouse pad, and it started working, so I started using the mouse pad, and eventually forgot about it.
+But then ...

-Then this morning -- after taking the wireless Mighty Mouse batteries out yesterday because I needed them for a camera -- I put new batteries in, but then I couldn't get the wireless Mighty Mouse to move ("track") at all.
-I could use it to click (which is pretty worthless), but I couldn't get it to track at all.
-Thinking those batteries might be bad, I put the previous batteries in, but the Mighty Mouse still wouldn't track.
+This morning — after taking the wireless Mighty Mouse batteries out yesterday because I needed them for a camera — I put new batteries in, and then I couldn’t get the wireless Mighty Mouse to move (track) at all.
+I could use it to click (which is pretty worthless), but I couldn’t get it to track at all.
+Thinking those batteries might be bad, I put the previous batteries in, but the Mighty Mouse still wouldn’t track.

 I read this Apple technical document, and then thought the two devices just needed to re-sync, so I tried turning the mouse off and on several times, but no luck there.
 I restarted the Bluetooth service on my MacBook Pro several times, but it still didn’t work.
 Finally, I shut everything down and re-booted my Mac, and when the mouse still didn’t work the idea of running the mouse over in the driveway kicked in.

 While looking at the Bluetooth configuration on my Mac I happened to notice that the screen that shows the battery power for the mouse showed full power: green bars all the way across.
 So it couldn’t be a problem with the batteries ... could it?